mautic/developer-documentation-new/docs/marketplace/listing.rst

         }
     }

-In addition to the information you already have in the composer.json for your plugin, please add:
+In addition to the information you already have in the composer.json for your Plugin, please add:

 - ``type`` must have value ``mautic-plugin``.
 The Marketplace is filtering PHP packages by this tag.
-It is required to show up in the Marketplace.
+It's required to show up in the Marketplace.
 - ``extra.install-directory-name`` specifies the directory name for the bundle.
 Correct directory name is important for PSR4 autoloading.
 It must be the same as in the namespace in your PHP classes.
-- ``require.php`` be sure to specify the PHP version range that you test the plugin against.
+- ``require.php`` be sure to specify the PHP version range that you test the Plugin against.
 Ideally it should be the same as the Mautic's `supported PHP versions <https://www.mautic.org/download/requirements>`_.
-Do not allow users to install the plugin on versions that are not supported.
+Don't allow users to install the Plugin on versions that are not supported.
-- ``require.ext-*`` if your plugin require some PHP extension, please list them in the require section too.
-No one knows on what servers your plugin will run on.
+- ``require.ext-*`` if your Plugin require some PHP extension, please list them in the require section too.
+As servers can have a wide variety of extensions enabled, this ensures that the correct extensions are available.
-- ``require.mautic/core-lib`` it's important to specify which Mautic versions your plugin supports.
-Include only the versions you or your community have tested and confirmed the plugin works with.
+- ``require.mautic/core-lib`` it's important to specify which Mautic versions your Plugin supports.
+Include only the versions you or your community have tested and confirmed the Plugin works with.

-Step 2: check best practices
+Step 2: verify best practices
 ----------------------------

-There's a few things we highly recommend when creating plugins for Mautic.
+There's a few things which are highly recommend when creating Plugins for Mautic.
 Please refer to the :doc:`./best_practices` page for more details.

 Step 3: publish to Composer
 ---------------------------